0xNickk/Hawks/README.md

 ## Programmed features

 - [ ] Add new listeners
-- [ ] Add new payload
+- [ ] Add new payloads
-- [ ] Save connections with agent
 - [ ] Persistent agent
 - [ ] Add more Windows evasion techniques

 > [!IMPORTANT]
 > This project is still under development and I am a beginner.
-So feel free to give me any type of feedback.
+So feel free to give me any type of feedback and advice.